 Can I use soap to wash my cup?

 Washing your cup thoroughly with clean water and boiling between periods is sufficient to keep your cup clean.
-If you wish to use soap, please use a natural soap that is chemical and scent-free.
+If you wish to use soap, please use the Asan OneDrop cleanser that has been specially formulated for your cup.
 Soaps with chemicals can damage the cup’s silicone and irritate your vaginal tissue.

-How do I clean the cup in public restrooms?
+How do I clean the cup in public toilets?